ernestodeoliveira/bankkipu/README.md

 2. **Test Deposits**
    - Set VALUE to `0.5` Ether and call `deposit()`
-   - Check your balance with `getUserBalance(your_address)`
+   - Check your balance with `getMyBalance()`
    - Verify `totalDeposits` increased
    - Verify `depositCount` increased
+   - Test direct ETH transfer to contract address

 3. **Test Withdrawals**
    - Try withdrawing `500000000000000000` wei (0.5 ETH)
-   - Check your balance decreased
+   - Check your balance decreased with `getMyBalance()`
    - Verify `totalDeposits` decreased
    - Verify `withdrawalCount` increased
+   - Check `getRemainingCapacity()` increased

 4. **Test Limits**
    - Try withdrawing more than the limit (e.g., `1500000000000000000` wei)
    - Should fail with `ExceedsWithdrawalLimit` error
-   - Try depositing more than remaining bank capacity
+   - Try depositing more than `getRemainingCapacity()` shows
    - Should fail with `ExceedsBankCap` error
+   - Test both direct transfer and deposit() function limits

 5. **Test Edge Cases**
    - Try depositing 0 ETH (should fail with `NoValueSent`)